 Provide written evidence of Applicant's ability to promote and develop growth in the business activities, projects or facilities of Port Everglades through its provision of the services (i.e., stevedore, cargo handler or steamship agent) it seeks to perform at Port Everglades.
 For first-time applicants (stevedore, cargo handler and steamship agent), the written evidence must demonstrate Applicant's ability to attract and retain new business such that, Broward County may determine in its discretion that the franchise is in the best interests of the operation and promotion of the port and harbor facilities.
-The term "new business" is defined in Chapter 32, Part II of the Broward County Administrative Code as may be amended from time to time.
+The term "new business" is defined in Chapter 32, Part II of the Broward County approved by the U.S. Coast Guard.